NixOS/rfcs/rfcs/0182-user-management.md

 This RFC proposes to fill this gap: a structured model of system management for basic users that does not require superuser privileges to be deployed.

+Let's call it `hometool`.

 # Detailed Design
 [design]: #detailed-design

-In a dedicated directory inside the Nixpkgs monorepo a well-crafted set of core modules, plus some companion modules, will be created and maintained.

-Further, a companion toolset (henceforth called `hometool`) to manipulate and deploy the home environment will be provided.
+`hometool` has two components:

+1. A driver program, hereinafter called `hometool`.

+   Among other related tasks, this tool has the role of realizing the description of a home environment.

+   As expected from a driver, this tool will rely on other programs to execute its intents; the most immediate one being the Nix evaluator.

+2. A set of carefully crafted modules, leveraged by Nix Module System.

+   The moduleset should reside in `hometool/` directory at the root of Nixpkgs monorepo, similar to how it happens to `nixos/` nowadays.

+# Expectations
+[expectations]: #expectations

-This toolset plus module set should provide the following properties:
+The set of components above should provide the following properties:

 - Declarativeness